tutumcloud/support-docs/faq/docker-errors-faq.md

 ## Workaround

 Restart the `tutum-agent` service (`sudo service tutum-agent restart`) on the node, or restart the node.
+Upgrading to Docker 1.7.1+ solves the issue.

 ---